 During a consolidation meeting we discussed the results of this analysis with the client.
 Together we identified the scope for the rest of the project and we determined the priorities (about the users, the context and the content requirements).

-Through this extended analysis, we were able to a create a clear picture of the end-users of the FPS website, the context in which they work and the content that will be on the new site.
-Its success lies in the continual alternation between creation and verification, both with end-users and with the internal stakeholders.
+Through this extended analysis, we were able to a create a clear picture of the end-users of the FPS website.
+Alongside the context in which they work and the content that will be on the new site.
+Its success lies in the continual alternation between creation and verification, both with end-users and the internal stakeholders.

 In the next phase we will develop the information architecture.
 The continual alternation between creation and verification will be continued in this phase as well.
 The methods used to do this will be: